Counting the ideals of given codimension of the algebra of Laurent polynomials in two variables: Abstract

 \section{Abstract}

-We compute the zeta function of the Hilbert scheme of $n$~points on a two-dimensional torus and show it satisfies a remarkable functional equation.
-To this end we establish an explicit formula for the number~$C_n(q)$ of ideals of codimension~$n$ of the algebra $\FF_q[x,y,x^{-1}, y^{-1}]$ of Laurent polynomials in two variables over a finite field of cardinality~$q$.
+We establish an explicit formula for the number~$C_n(q)$ of ideals of codimension~$n$ of the algebra $\FF_q[x,y,x^{-1}, y^{-1}]$ of Laurent polynomials in two variables over a finite field~$\FF_q$ of cardinality~$q$.
 This number is a palindromic polynomial of degree~$2n$ in~$q$.
-Moreover, $C_n(q) = (q-1)^2 P_n(q)$, where $P_n(q)$ is another palindromic polynomial, whose integer coefficients turn out to be non-negative and which is a $q$-analogue of the sum of divisors of~$n$.
-Each coefficient of~$P_n(q)$ counts the divisors of~$n$ in a certain interval.
-We also give arithmetical interpretations of the values of~$C_n(q)$ and of~$P_n(q)$ at $q = -1$ and at roots of unity of order~$3$, $4$, $6$.
+Moreover, $C_n(q) = (q-1)^2 P_n(q)$, where $P_n(q)$ is another palindromic polynomial; the latter is a $q$-analogue of the sum of divisors of~$n$, which happens to be the number of subgroups of~$\ZZ^2$ of index~$n$.